Frequently Asked Questions

 Program Goals of DNP Program

-- To provide doctoral nursing education that builds on the foundation of master’s nursing education
+- To provide doctoral nursing education that builds one's prior nursing education

 - To prepare the graduate for enhanced knowledge and skills in a specialized area of practice